Gymnasts Biles, Maroney demand justice in botched FBI sex abuse probe | Law-Order

 "We have been failed and we deserve answers," Biles said on Wednesday.
 Raisman, meanwhile, expressed frustrations that more has not been done to investigate USA Gymnastics or the U.S. Olympic & Paralympic Committee for covering up Nassar's abuse for years.

 "Why did none of these organizations warn anyone?
 USAG and USOPC have a long history of enabling abuse by turning a blind eye.
 Both organizations knew of Nassar's abuse, long before it became public," she said.
-Spokespeople for both organizations could not be immediately reached for comment.
+In a statement, the USOPC said it remains "completely dedicated to the safety and well-being" of its athletes, and it has implemented reforms after hiring a law firm to conduct an independent investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)